janw-me/disable-full-site-editing/readme.txt

  - If you have questions,
  - Feature requests,
  - Anything else,
-Please contact me [here](https://wordpress.org/support/plugin/disable-full-site-editing/) or on the [github repository](https://github.com/janw-me/disable-fse).
+Please contact me [on the forum](https://wordpress.org/support/plugin/disable-full-site-editing/) or on the [github repository](https://github.com/janw-me/disable-fse).

 == Installation ==